Paveljolak/rtd-try2/docs/magni6_models/full_assembly/assembly_magni6_mini.rst

 |

+43. **Connect Black Spade to Battery**

-43. Grab the wire harness and connect the black female spade terminal to the - battery pin as shown in the picture.
+   Take the wire harness and connect the black female spade terminal to the negative battery pin as shown in the picture.
    Press it in firmly.

 .. raw:: html

   <div class="rst-content">
     <div style="display: flex; gap: 10px;">